 Winning Design: “Mystical Senses”, an art bench sculpture that is an open invitation to the infinitely magical experience of nature and the circle of life, surrounding one in complete sensory immersion.

-Carrio creates abstract paintings and sculptures and has been honored previously by the Art Bench Committee in 2018, when two of his works were selected: “Proud Souls”, a glorious, metal-winged sculpture, and “Unmasked Symbiosis”, a sleek, candy red abstract.
+Carrio creates abstract paintings and sculptures and have been honored previously by the Art Bench Committee in 2018, when two of his works were selected: “Proud Souls”, a glorious, metal-winged sculpture, and “Unmasked Symbiosis”, a sleek, candy red abstract.

 Underwriters: Amy Cope-Gibbs & Jon Gibbs